xapian/xapian/xapian-core/docs/sorting.rst

 .. discuss

-.. sort by geographical distance from coordinates
+.. e.g. sort by geographical distance from coordinates